triamudomcmc/hazel/README.md

 ### Important note
 <p>
 Default exported data directory is ./resource, which git ignored by default.
-To avoid accidentally expose the confidentials, this directory should not be added to the public repository.
+To avoid accidentally exposing any data, this directory should not be added to the public repository.
 </p>

 ## Documentation